aio-libs/aiohttp/docs/contributing.rst

    $ make test

-The command at first will run the *flake8* tool (sorry, we don't accept pull requests with pep8 or pyflakes errors).
+The command at first will run the *linters* (sorry, we don't accept pull requests with pyflakes, black, isort, or mypy errors).

-On *flake8* success the tests will be run.
+On *lint* success the tests will be run.

 Please take a look on the produced output.